 My Mentor at the start of recruitment was none other than the early recruitment legend Alan O’Brien.
 He really opened the doors for recruiters and then the job was about selling the idea of the temporary consultant on an hourly basis under a deemed to be employed, contract of service.
 I am fortunate also to work closely with and under the wing of Tony Hewitt – a Design Engineer turned Technical Recruiter (then called contracts manager – yes we created and signed our own contracts then without a legal team!).
 Being sent home with a folder full of CV’s to call, I didn’t want to admit to my new boss, that I didn’t actually have a phone installed yet, so armed with my lever arch file and thirty bob (£1.50) , it was time to find that trusty phone box down the lane. for more on your recruitment ancestors – then visit this post !

 Certainly, as time went by then the mobiles came along that mostly ruined your jacket pockets and put holes in them in more ways than one.
 The ones pictured here are amongst the many I have called candidates from at all hours of the day and night – and I still have them today.
 Indeed these ones are on my desk.

 The future is just as in the past

-Since the early 90²s we have seen the onset of the en mass CV response from the job boards and today, its been the same model as it was since then, where on the Job board is just a list of cut and pasted jobs waiting upon the hopes of the recruiter to be found or stumbled upon by the right candidate.
+Since the early 90’s we have seen the onset of the en mass CV response from the job boards and today, it’s been pretty much the same model as it was since then, where on the Job board is just a list of cut and paste jobs waiting upon the hopes of the recruiter to be found or stumbled upon by the right candidate.

 One thing for sure is that recruiters doing well in the past were the ones that spent time listening more than actually talking and their good reputation did precede them.
 As such, the trust created and deeds done attracted great candidates and clients that remained for the long term.
 The ‘word’ gets around even faster today, good or bad!